 Voyages from Africa to Savannah lasted between four and six months and during that time it was not uncommon for disease to take hold.
 Before entering the Savannah port, slaves were quarantined at a lazaretto (Italian for pest house) on Tybee Island.
 You can find a national historic landmark plaque at the mouth of Lazaretto Creek.

-The Gullah Geechee communities stretch from North Carolina to Florida.
+The Gullah Geechee communities stretch from North Carolina and South Carolina to Florida.
 The Gullah language, also called Sea Island Creole English, was developed so plantation owners couldn’t understand what the slaves were saying.

 After emancipation, these new freedmen stayed on the islands, creating their own close-knit communities.
 The isolated nature of the hot buggy land made for a unique experience surrounded by few whites.
 Residents remember fondly a small town coastal lifestyle that raised the likes of Supreme Court Justice Clarence Thomas.
 Here are a few ways to learn more.

 Day Clean Tours.
 We’ve mentioned several African tours that showcase black history and heritage in Savannah.
-Day Clean Tours focuses on the Gullah Geechee culture.
-The name itself, Day Clean, is a Gullah phrase that means ‘new day’ or ‘dawn’.
+Day Clean Journeys focuses on the Gullah Geechee culture.
+The name itself, Day Clean, is a Gullah phrase that means ‘new day’ or ‘dawn.’
 In addition to Day Clean, another good company is Footprints of Savannah.

 Sapelo Island.
 Visit the Gullah community of Hog Hammock.